gerhynes/aws-notes/certified-cloud-practitioner/README.md

 ### Operational Excellence
 **Perform operations as code**
 Apply the same engineering discipline you would to aplication code to your cloud infrastructure.
 By treating your operations as code, you can limit human error and enable consistent responses to events.
 This means Infrastructure as Code.

 **Make frequent, small, reversible changes**
 Design workloads to allow components to be upgraded regularly.
 This involves rollbacks, incremental changes, blue/green deployments, CI/CD.

 **Refine operations procedures frequently**

-Look for continuous opportunitiesto improve your operations.
+Look for continuous opportunities to improve your operations.
 This might involve using game days to simulate traffic or event failure on your production workloads.

 **Anticipate failure**
 Perform post-mortems on system failures to better improve, write test code, kill production servers to test recovery.

 **Learn from all operational failures**
 Share lessons learned in a knowledge base for operational events and failures across your entire operation.

 ### Security
 **Implement a strong identity foundation**
 Implement Principle of Least Privilege (PoLP).
-USe cnetralized identity.
+Use centralized identity.
 Avoid long-lived credentials.

 **Enable traceability**
 Monitor alert and audit actions and changes to your environment in real-time.
 Integrate log and metric collection and automate investigation and remediation

 **Apply security at all layers**

-Take a Defence in Depth approach with multiple security contriols for everything, such as edge network, load balancing instances, OS, application code
+Take a Defence in Depth approach with multiple security controls for everything, such as edge network, load balancing instances, OS, application code

 **Automate security best practices**